FreeCAD/FreeCAD-documentation/wiki/TechDraw_Roadmap.md

     -   the most visible impact is the difficulty in specifying cosmetic geometry
 -   the \"lesser topological naming problem\"
     -   primarily making dimensions survive the renaming of reference geometry
+        -   Phase1 (reference geometry has a new name, but still exists) implemented by [PR #8989](https://github.com/FreeCAD/FreeCAD/pull/8989)
+        -   First attempt at Phase2 (handling situation where reference geometry has legitimately changed) stalled.
+Rethinking.
     -   also affects face hatching
     -   also affects edge appearance attributes